Follow the steps below to apply for the Small Business Cashflow Scheme (SBCS). Applications are open until 31 December 2023.

 Apply in myIR

 You need to have a myIR account to apply for the SBCS.
-If you don't already have a myIR account, you can create one.
+If you do not already have a myIR account, you can create one.

-After logging in to myIR, go to the 'I want to' section and select 'Apply for a Small Business Loan'.
+Log in to myIR, then go to the 'I want to' section and select 'Apply for a Small Business Loan'.
 Follow the on-screen prompts to complete the application.

 What happens next

-Once approved, most applicants will receive their loan payment in full from us within 5 working days.
+Once approved, most applicants will receive their loan amount within 5 working days.
 There will be no loan adjustments for any tax debt owed and the loan is not subject to income tax or GST.
 You may be able to claim deductions for expenditure funded by the loan.

 We’ll automatically notify Small Business Cashflow (loan) scheme (SBCS) borrowers ahead of key events, including:

-- when interest will start if the loan has not been repaid in full within the first year
+- when interest will start if the loan has not been repaid in full within 2 years

 - when regular loan instalment payments are about to start